vuong-ng/E-commerce-spring-shop/README.md

 ## Overview

-This e-commerce backend provides a robust foundation for online marketplace applications.
-It implements a multi-tenant architecture supporting different user roles with appropriate permissions, secure transaction processing, and comprehensive product management capabilities.
+This e-commerce backend provides a system for online marketplace.
+It implements a multi-tenant architecture supporting different user roles with appropriate permissions, secure transaction processing, comprehensive product management capabilities, and other advanced features such as Coupons and Sales.

 ## Features